manuelrames/STN_challenge/README.md

 **Mean** (*STD*) |  |  | **99.05** (*0.03*) |  |  |  |  | **99.06** (*0.09*) |  |  |

 It cannot be concluded by the trials performed that the substitution of Conv for CoordConv layer inside the localization network in the STN enhances its functionality.
 It rather seems to be equivalent.
+However, best performing model was achieved using CoordConv layer (#1 run of CoordConv -> **99.18% Accuracy** & **0.9917 F1-Score**)

 ## Future Work